tomartwinkle/The-Odin-Project/CSS/intro-to-css/01-css-methods.md

 - inline

 ## Internal
-Instead of creating a separate css file it involves adding style to the htmk file itself.It involves adding the rules inside opening and closing pair of style tags inside the head tag.
+Instead of creating a separate css file it involves adding style to the html file itself.It involves adding the rules inside opening and closing pair of style tags inside the head tag.
 ```bash
 <head>